Is A Financial Advisor Worth It?

 A financial advisor will help you create your investment portfolio, by taking into account the level of risk you are comfortable with as well as your personal and business goals.
 With their guidance, you will escape the most common investment pitfalls that can put your investment portfolio and your financial plans at risk.

-Behavioural Guidance
+Behavioural Guidance for Financial Decisions

 By helping you set your life priorities and quantifying them, they will make you accountable for achieving them.
 Along the way, they will try to keep you focused on your long term goals, even when your short-term objectives are changing.